samitha9125/eslint-plugin-props-validator/README.md

 If the rules are configured correctly, the plugin will generate an error if a component is missing any of the required props.

 The plugin also includes a `dependOn` feature that allows you to specify that prop validation for a particular component should only be performed if another prop is present.
-For example, you could use this feature to validate that a `testID` prop exists only if an `onPres`s prop is also present on a component.
+For example, you could use this feature to validate that a `testID` prop exists only if an `onPress` prop is also present on a component.

 ## Installation